skinmicrobiome/Joglekar_Staphylococcus_2023/FigureS2/README.md

-Supplementary Figure 2.
+R code to generate Supplementary Figure 2.
 Uses the phyloseq object with all bacterial phyla